Um Bongo: Advertising

 Um Bongo is particularly famous for its long running jingle of "Um Bongo, Um Bongo, they drink it in the Congo", which accompanied animated television advertisements since 1985.
-However, Um Bongo has never been produced or sold in either the Republic of the Congo or the Democratic Republic of the Congo.

 The song was sung by Tony Jackson.
 The music and lyrics were composed by Andy Blackford.
 The advert itself was created by Oscar Grillo at Klacto Animations.
 Their earlier 1984 Kia-Ora advert established a new trend and led to them being commissioned to produce the Um Bongo spot for Leo Burnett.

 Other versions

 Libby's have created two other types of fruit juice drinks since the 1980s.

 Libby's Moonshine, which lasted until 1992, contained more domestic fruits, such as strawberries, raspberries, apples, blackberries and cherries.
 The animated adverts contained the slogan "Moonshine, looks pretty weird but it tastes just fine".

 In 1999, Um Bongo gained a sister drink called "Um Ognob", where "Bongo" was spelled backwards.
 Um Ognob contained a vitamin-enriched blend of apple, banana, apricot, orange and passion fruit juice.
 It was discontinued in 2003.